telerik/xaml-docs/controls/radrichtextbox/events-overview.md

 * __CommandExecuted__ - occurs after a command gets executed.
 The event handler receives two arguments:
     * The sender argument contains the __RadRichTextBox__.
 This argument is of type object, but can be cast to the __RadRichTextBox__ type.
     * A __CommandExecutedEventArgs__ object.
-This arguments allows you to access the command to be executed and its command parameter.
+These arguments allow you to access the command to be executed and its command parameter.

 * __CommandExecuting__ - occurs before a command gets executed.
 The event handler receives two arguments:
     * The sender argument contains the __RadRichTextBox__.
 This argument is of type object, but can be cast to the __RadRichTextBox__ type.
     * A __CommandExecutingEventArgs__ object.
-This arguments allows you to access the command to be executed and its command parameter and to cancel the command execution.
+These arguments allow you to access the command to be executed and its command parameter and to cancel the command execution.

     >There is an SDK example demonstrating how you can customize the behavior of the commands using the above-listed events: [Customize Commands SDK example](https://github.com/telerik/xaml-sdk/tree/master/RichTextBox/CustomizeCommands)